Getting into the water can seriously improve your chances of success when you’re hunting or fishing.

 But they will also have booties made from neoprene, anyway, or PVC footwear if you’re looking at the barefoot variety with built-in boots.

-Rubber waders are old school garments that offer unbeatable waterproofing, but are very limiting when it comes to movement, breathability, and comfort.
+Traditional rubber waders are old school garments that offer unbeatable waterproofing, but are very limiting when it comes to movement, breathability, and comfort.
 So much so that it’s rare to even find them on the market.

 Most waders these days will use a combination of materials in their construction, to achieve the best possible comfort and protection.